SHARE

 1. The Rise of Clean Beauty: Why Your Brand Needs to Keep Up

-The savvy consumer invests their money with their values.
-Large established companies are shifting their product model to offer cleaner skincare and cosmetics as the new standard continues to manifest.
+Large established companies are shifting their business model to offer cleaner skincare and cosmetics as the new standard continues to manifest.

-Wellness integration such as herbal extracts, CBD, probiotics, essential oils and fulvic minerals combining treatments with red light therapy, energy therapy or ultrasound therapy will continue to grow as part of a professional and at home beauty treatment and regime.
+Wellness integration such as herbal extracts, CBD, probiotics, essential oils and fulvic minerals combine treatments with red light therapy, energy therapy or ultrasound therapy will continue to grow as part of a professional and at home beauty treatment and regime.

-But not all products fall under the same umbrella.
-Regulations surrounding sustainable beauty brands may determine which category brands fall into in the future but for right now, a standard has not been set for the term ‘clean beauty.’
+Regulations surrounding sustainable beauty brands may determine which category brands fall into in the future, but for right now, a standard has not been set for the term ‘clean beauty.’
 This is slated to change in the near future.

 Whether it’s vegan, cruelty-free or eco-friendly, we will see government involvement become stricter in the coming years to clarify which is which and why they are what they say they are.
 No longer can you launch anything into the market and expect it to do well.
 Brands must prove they are exactly what the packaging says.